image

 A company conducts its business through its Directors who are accountable in the event of failure to comply with the above compliances.

-Soon after a company is incorporated, but no later than 30 days, an appointed director is under obligation to call the First Board Meeting by issue of notice (together with the agenda) of the meeting at least seven days prior to the meeting.
-Several important matters need to be resolved in this first board meeting.
+Soon after a company is incorporated, but no later than 30 days, an appointed director is under obligation to call the First Board Meeting by issue of notice (together with the agenda) of the meeting at least seven days prior to the meeting or at any such shorter notice.
+Several important matters need to be resolved in this first board meeting including Statutory Auditor appointment.

 A company must also place its sign board outside the registered office address, with its name, registered office address, company identification number, e-mail ID, and phone number (mandatory fields as per the current mandate), Website address and fax number, if any, stated on it.
 These details must also be printed on all business letters, billheads, and all other official publications.

 As mentioned under section 173(1) of the companies act of 2013, a company must convene at least four board meetings, in addition to the first board meeting, with a gap of no more than 120 days between two consecutive board meetings in a calendar year.
 Detailed minutes of the meetings should be prepared, recording the important actions taken by the Board of Directors and the same must be maintained as a permanent document by the company.
-Within 30 days from the meeting, the minutes must be prepared, duly signed, and maintained in a minute’s binder.
+Within 30 days from the meeting, the minutes must be prepared, duly signed, and maintained as per the provisions of the Indian Companies Act and Secretarial Standards of ICSI.

-Additionally, there are several instances wherein a company has to intimate the concerned Registrar of Companies, on a timely basis, about the appointments/ removal of directors and certain other changes in a prescribed manner.
+Additionally, there are several instances wherein a company has to intimate the concerned Registrar of Companies (Department), on a timely basis, about the appointments/ removal of directors and certain other changes in a prescribed manner.

 The above-mentioned compliance requirements under the Companies Act is not an exhaustive list.
-Some companies may also be required to ensure several other additional compliances such as registration under the GST, Professional Tax, and Shops and Establishment Act.
+Companies may also be required to ensure several other additional compliances such as registration under the Goods and Service Tax, Professional Tax, Shops and Establishment Act and other labour laws.
 It is important to understand that the responsibility of complying with the central and state by-laws is indeed, a continuous process.

 What is the scope of compliances under Labor and Employment Legislation?